insightfinder/InsightAgent/dell_power_collector/README.md

 * `if_url`: URL for InsightFinder.
 Default is `https://app.insightfinder.com`.
 * `if_http_proxy`: HTTP proxy used to connect to InsightFinder.
 * `if_https_proxy`: As above, but HTTPS.

+Fields will be supported in the future.

+* `timezone`: Timezone of the timestamp data stored in/returned by the DB.
+Note that if timezone information is not included in the data returned by the DB, then this field has to be specified.
+* `target_timestamp_timezone`: Timezone of the timestamp data to be sent and stored in InsightFinder.
+Default value is UTC.
+Only if you wish to store data with a time zone other than UTC, this field should be specified to be the desired time zone.
+* `agent_http_proxy`: HTTP proxy used to connect to the agent.
+* `agent_https_proxy`: As above, but HTTPS.